 - H. If bargaining is mutually scheduled during the teacher duty day, up to eleven members of the Association's bargaining team shall be granted release time for travel, caucusing, and attendance at bargaining sessions.
-The parties shall mutually agree on parameters to release from duty Association team members following bargaining sessions which extend late. - I. Equal numbers of CTA members and District personnel shall be part of collective bargaining meetings.
-Either party may bring consultants and/or subject matter experts outside of each respective bargaining committee to a bargaining session. - J. Tentative agreements shall be reduced to writing and submitted for ratification, within an agreed upon time, to the employees and to the Board.
+The parties shall mutually agree on parameters to release from duty Association team members following bargaining sessions which extend late. - I. Tentative agreements shall be reduced to writing and submitted for ratification, within an agreed upon time, to the employees and to the Board.
 Failure to ratify tentative agreements shall make such tentative agreements null and void. - 1.
 The parties may agree to submit packages of tentative agreements for ratification to the employees and the Board at any time. - 2.
-If impasse is declared, the parties shall meet to review any pending tentative agreements unrelated to the impasse and to consider their submission for ratification as outlined in Section 1. above, prior to a special master hearing and prior to a public hearing. - K. During the term of this Contract the Association and the Board recognize that events may arise which require a mutual interpretation or modification of this Contract that does not constitute a substantive change in employees' salaries or benefits.
-Under these circumstances, the parties are authorized to enter into a settlement agreement or memorandum of understanding expressing these interpretations or modifications of this agreement.
-If such are entered into during the term of this Contract, they will remain in effect until expiration of the Contract, until superseded by the Contract, or until mutually withdrawn or agreed by the parties.
+If impasse is declared, the parties shall meet to review any pending tentative agreements unrelated to the impasse and to consider their submission for ratification as outlined in Section 1. above, prior to a special master hearing and prior to a public hearing. - J. During the term of this Contract the Association and the Board recognize that events may arise which require a mutual interpretation or modification of this Contract that does not constitute a substantive change in employees' salaries or benefits.
+Under these circumstances, the parties are authorized to enter into a settlement agreement or memorandum of understanding expressing these interpretations or modifications.
+If such are entered into during the term of this Contract, they will remain in effect until expiration of the Contract, until superseded by the Contract, or until mutually withdrawn by the parties. - K. Operating Procedures and Guidelines: - 1.
+The Collaborative Bargaining Leadership Team (CBLT) shall be composed of equal numbers of CTA members and District personnel. - 2.
+The CBLT mutually agrees to coordinate and participate in appropriate training opportunities designed to support the process and/or build skills essential to the success of the process.
+The CBLT may utilize the services of consultants to assist in the negotiations.
+Any cost incurred shall be shared equally by the parties. - 3.
+Define consensus as a status in which all members can support the decision and use consensus as the preferred decision making strategy in all decisions.